Julio Urías: 2017

 The Dodgers chose to keep Urías in extended spring training rather than having him on the opening day roster to start 2017, with the goal of limiting his innings so he would be able to pitch more later in the season.
 He rejoined the major league starting rotation on April 27.
 He made five starts for the Dodgers and was 0–2 with a 5.40 ERA.
 He was optioned back to the minors on May 21.
 In June while pitching for Triple-A Oklahoma City, Urías tore the anterior capsule in his left shoulder, which ended his 2017 season and required surgery.

 2018

-Urías spent most of the 2018 season recuperating from his injury and didn't begin rehabbing in the minors until July 30.
+Urías spent most of the 2018 season recuperating from his injury and did not begin rehabbing in the minors until July 30.
 He made three appearances for the Dodgers during the regular season, pitching four scoreless innings in September.
 Despite that, he was added to the Dodgers roster for the 2018 NLCS and 2018 World Series.
 He allowed one run in 3 1/3 innings against the Milwaukee Brewers in the NLCS and one run in three innings against the Boston Red Sox in the World Series.